mimic-sussex/sema/assets/tutorial/04-language-design/04-grammar-rules/index.md

 ### Semantic Actions

-The code blocks that come after each rule `{%` `%}` are called *semantic actions*.
+*Nearley*, the parser generator system we use in Sema, allows you to create your own JavaScript functions to aid building syntax trees.
+The code blocks that come after each rule `{%` `%}` are called *semantic actions*, and is where you write these functions.

-To understand what these semantic actions do, you should first know when they are applied.
+To understand how these semantic actions work, you should first know when they are applied.
 They are applied when a token is recognised in a string being evaluated.

 A parser analysing a string to find a token is driven by the rules of the grammar.
 To find the token the parser drills down the rules until it finds the token.